-Consent 0715 was reviewed to allow the consent holder to discharge treated piggery effluent from an oxidation pond treatment system to land and into the Waiongana Stream during fresh (high flow) conditions.
-Changes to the consent now meant that over a five year period approximately 40% of the treated effluent which is currently being discharged into the Waiongana Stream will be spray irrigated to land.

-Consent 5206 was also reviewed and amended to include discharge emissions from a pig farming operation and associated practices from effluent application to land.
+In 2015, Consent 0715 was replaced to allow DH Lepper Trust to continue until 2026 to discharge treated piggery effluent from an oxidation pond treatment system into the Waiongana Stream during fresh (high flow) conditions, and to provide for disposal of the effluent to land through a spray irrigation system that is to be constructed during the term of the consent.
+The new consent requires that, within a five year period, approximately 40% of the treated effluent, which was being discharged entirely into the Waiongana Stream, be spray irrigated to land, and that full disposal to land then be investigated.
+Consent 5206 was changed to provide for the discharge of emissions to air from the impending application of effluent to land.